Templates with generic content

 - We are not miracle workers:

-- If you are expecting to see results within a short period based on an issue that has continued unchecked for many years, you will be disappointed.
+- If you expect to see results within a short period based on an issue that has continued unchecked for many years, you will be disappointed.

 - Regard documentation as a luxury